 It is essential to give your basset hound lots of activity throughout the day.
 If your basset hound is not eating enough, it may not be moving around enough during the day to build up that appetite.
 If you have time, play with your basset hound a few times during the day and go on several long walks to help them get that movement in.
 When your basset hound gets those muscles up and moving, it will be more ready to eat something delicious at supper time.

-4. Give your basset hound different type of food
+4. Give your basset hound different types of food

-Basset hound may become picky about the types of food that it will consume.
+Basset hounds may become picky about the types of food that they will consume.
 You may have some of the best dog food around, but if something bothers your basset hound, it will not eat it.
-In this case, you need to be patient with your basset hound and try out a few different types of foods to see what will work the best for your basset hound.
+In this case, you need to be patient with your basset hound and try out a few different types of foods to see what will work best for your basset hound.

 You should give your basset hound a few days from each type of food, so your basset hound has a chance to taste it and make a decision.
 Even if your basset hound sometimes turns their nose down at it the first day, give it to them a few times to see whether they warm up to it.
 If you try a few types of hard food without any luck, then move over to trying some soft food and see if they like the texture of that kind of food instead.

 A picky basset hound will not starve itself.
 Your basset hound will eat something that you offer if it is hungry.
 Also, you need to check their teeth to ensure there are no dental diseases that may prevent them from eating because it is in pain.
 Outside of this, your basset hound will eat at some point when it is getting hungry enough.

 Some basset hounds like specific textures when you compare them to others.
 They most often like something softer.
 You can choose to feed them wet food, which appears to be a popular alternative.
 If you have some hard kibble, then consider giving them kibble mixed in with water to help soften it up.